 Pharmacists performing on-call work such as responding to phone calls, monitoring for new orders and awaiting physician responses shall be compensated for the time spent completing these tasks.
-Time submitted and approved will be paid on a straight time basis at the employee's regular rate of pay for all AWP pharmacists: every call a pharmacist receives after midnight until 6:00 a.m. the next day, the on-call pharmacist will receive one hour of straight time in compensation for addressing the call, regardless of the length of the call.
+Time submitted and approved will be paid on a straight time basis at the employee's regular rate of pay for all AWP pharmacists: every call a pharmacist receives after 9:00 pm until 6:300 a.m. the next day, the on-call pharmacist will receive one hour of straight time in compensation for addressing the call, regardless of the length of the call.
 The Employer will grant exchange time in lieu of straight time, upon mutual agreement between the Employer and employee.